Rider University: History

 Rider College merged with nearby Westminster Choir College (WCC), located in Princeton, New Jersey, in 1991–92.
 On April 13, 1994, the college became Rider University.

 In 2005 Rider completed its 63000 sqft Student Recreation Center (SRC), a 186-bed residence hall, and three-story additions to Ziegler and Hill Residence Halls.
 The SRC contains locker rooms, a 3600 sqft fitness room and various athletic facilities.

-Rider University's bonds have been rated as junk since 2020.
+Rider University's bonds have been rated as below-investment-grade since 2020.
 As of 2023, the school has experienced financial difficulties and a loss of a fifth of its student body due to declining enrollment.
-In November 2025, the school announced layoffs of faculty members, salary cuts and other measures to deal with financial problems.
+In November of 2025, Rider announced a restructuring plan that included faculty layoffs, salary reductions and other cost-cutting measures.
+Its audited financial statements for fiscal 2025 reported a $12.6 million loss from operating activities, compared with a $21.4 million operating loss in fiscal 2024.